Adopted by the Delegate Assembly on November 4, 2023

 In the diverse world they will soon be entering, it is necessary that we create opportunities for our students to develop an understanding and an appreciation of the diversity of the human experience, how those experiences influence our perspective, and to embrace and value those differences.

-In order to create schools and classrooms in which every student feels respected and valued, each school district should engage with their community in developing a curriculum and a comprehensive plan that recognizes the diversity both within and beyond their community, and that accurately reflects the contributions that many people have made.
+In order to create schools and classrooms in which every student feels respected and valued, all school districts, should engage with their community in developing a curriculum and a comprehensive plan that recognizes the diversity both within and beyond their community, and that accurately reflects the contributions that many people have made.

 In order to develop into knowledgeable and civically engaged students, capable of positively impacting their community, PSBA believes that every student receiving a public education in Pennsylvania needs and deserves to be taught a curriculum reflective of our nation's history, and to recognize how decisions that have been made over the course of our history impact present experiences; for example, as they apply to our financial, criminal justice, health care and education systems.